Political Campaign Glossary: Election Management Campaign Terms

 Political direct mail:

-These emails are the most powerful and essential tools in an election campaign to target and persuade the voters with a great message.
+These emails are the most powerful and essential tools in an election campaign to target and persuade voters with a great message.

 Primary: